Your actions could save a life

 If you find injured or sick wildlife

-- If it is safe to do so, pick small animals up with a clean towel and place in a box with ventilation.
+- If it is safe to do so, pick up small animals with a clean towel and place them in a box with ventilation.
 Then place the box in a dark, warm environment away from noise, children and pets.

 - Contact one of the specialised organisations listed above.